cengc13/cengc13.github.io/_posts/2020-04-12-final-project-start-blog.md

 ### Description of The Competition
 Taking advantage of Kaggle's TPU support, this competition aims to build multilingual models with English-only training data.
 The model will be tested on Wikipedia talk page comments in several different languages.
-It is supported by The Conversation AI team, which is funded by [Jiasaw](https://jigsaw.google.com/) and Google.
+It is supported by The Conversation AI team, which is funded by [Jiasaw](https://jigsaw.google.com/)and Google.

 ### Evaluation Metrics and Submission Requirements
 Basically it is a classification problem.
 The model performance is evaluated by the [area under the ROC curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) between the predictions and the observations.